prestonharberts/bib/Bible/gen14.md

 Melchizedek king of Salem brought out bread and wine.
 (Now he was the priest of the Most High God.)
 ###### 19
 He blessed Abram, saying,
->  “ Blessed be Abram by the Most High God,
+> “Blessed be Abram by the Most High God,
->  “ Creator of heaven and earth.
+> “Creator of heaven and earth.
 ###### 20
->  “ Worthy of praise is the Most High God,
+> “Worthy of praise is the Most High God,
->  “ Who delivered your enemies into your hand.”
+> “Who delivered your enemies into your hand.”
 Abram gave Melchizedek a tenth of everything.
 ###### 21
 Then the king of Sodom said to Abram, “Give me the people and take the possessions for yourself.”